Gavrielides at the 4th USA National Conference on Restorative Justice, 2013 Toledo, USA

-Brain specialists and cognitive psychologists claim that the way we create meaning is through a process of visualization of images infused with feelings that lead to connections.
+As brain specialists and cognitive psychologists would claim, we create meanings through a process of visualization of images infused with feelings that lead to connections.
 The word ‘table’, for instance, creates a visual image of a surface (most often square) standing on four legs.
 Conversely, when viewing something resembling this image, our brain labels it as ‘table’.
 Interestingly, online search engines function in a similar way.
 Try searching for images using the word ‘table’ and you will most likely get thousands of hits resembling the aforementioned description.

 Now, try and visualize the word ‘justice’ or even ‘criminal justice’.
 When applying the test of using search engines, my hits rendered the same images that were in my mind.
 These were: the balanced scales of justice, the blindfolded Greek Goddess Themis (again holding the balanced scales of justice and a sword), holding hands or a fist.

-Reflecting on the findings of this homemade test, I argue that most of us visualise justice in this way simply because we view it as virtue, a value-based notion, a higher purpose and an honourable goal that can give essence to our life paths and sacrifices.
-My brain did not visualize justice in the form of prisons, courts, suited white men or ministries and politicians.
+Reflecting on the findings of this homemade test, I came to realise that most of us visualise justice in this way simply because we view it as a virtue, a value-based notion, a higher purpose and an honourable goal that can give essence to our life paths and sacrifices.
+My brain did not allow me to visualize justice in the form of prisons, courts, suited white men or ministries and politicians.

-I believe, that our brains deny diminishing justice to an image anything less than a representation of a higher existence.
+This then led me to believe that our brains deny diminishing justice to an image anything less than a representation of a higher existence.
 And yet, when an injustice takes place, we ask for prison bars, tall walls, courtrooms and lawyers.
-This demand is not by coincidence.
-I believe it is the result of many decades of conscious planning to achieve what Foucault and many others have noted as control and power.
+Not for this higher existence.

-Through a multi-disciplinary dialogue that uses social sciences, criminology, law, psychology and human rights, the book aims to open new avenues for practitioners, researchers and policy makers internationally.
+Through a multi-disciplinary dialogue, pilots and real life case studies that use social sciences, criminology, law, psychology and human rights, I hope to open new avenues for practitioners, researchers and policy makers internationally".

 Background to the project